New York City – Fellowship Application

 Catalyst Network Foundation Inc. Fellowship Scholars Program Brief overview

-The Catalyst Network Foundation Inc. (CNF) is a non-profit education initiative 501(c)(3) organization based in New York City and Washington, D.C.
+The Catalyst Network Foundation inc. (CNF) is a non-profit education initiative 501(c)(3) organisation based in New York City and Washington, D.C.
 The social enterprise is fundamentally grassroots, steered by a volunteer leadership team in New York City and Washington, D.C.
 In July of 2012, Ranking Congressman Ed Towns awarded a proclamation to the Foundation, in recognition of the organization’s achievements.

 CNF was conceived after its two founding members had a conversation about the future of youth and veterans in their community.
 After reviewing the lack of communal resources, skill development programs, and career-field opportunities for adults – the founders developed a vision.
 Through their combined efforts and strategic planning, the two founders recruited additional professionals to support the formation of Catalyst Network Foundation.